-The idea of car doors that retract away from sight, underneath your car might sound like a neat idea, but there are several good reasons this type of magic disappearing door never caught on.
+The idea of car doors that retract away from sight might sound like a neat idea, but there are several good reasons this type of magic disappearing door never caught on.

-Thanks to Youtube suggestions or reposters on Reddit, a popular ad showcasing Jatech Retractable doors on a black Lincoln Mark VIII shows up on your feed or subreddit every so often.
-It’s a revolutionary take on the simple door hinge, an ancient technology that’s been around since 1600 B.C. and on car doors since they invented cars.
+Thanks to Youtube suggestions and reposters on Reddit, a popular ad showcasing Jatech Retractable doors on a black Lincoln Mark VIII popped up on my ffed.
+It’s a revolutionary take on the simple door hinge, an ancient technology on car doors.

 Three minutes long, with fancy music, and with some impressive narration, a Lincoln Mark VIII pulls up to a cheatau and four passengers exit the Lincoln without swinging a door open, the door disappearing into the underbelly of the car.
 It’s magic.